quiltdata/quilt/docs/Catalog/RemovingStacks.md

    - Select your stack under **CloudFormation > Stacks**.
    - Click **Delete Stack** to begin the process.

-2. **Understand Deletion Behavior**
+2. **Empty or Ignore Non-Deleted Resources**
    - CloudFormation attempts to delete all stack-managed resources.
    - If a resource cannot be deleted (e.g., non-empty S3 bucket):
      - Other independent resources will still be deleted.
      - The stack enters the **DELETE_FAILED** state.
      - Failed resources remain intact, including non-empty S3 buckets.
-     - To resolve:
+   - If you wish to remove those resources:
        - Back up any important files.
        - Remove all files from the bucket via the S3 console or CLI.
        - Retry the deletion process.

-   - Alternatively, you can mark non-empty buckets for retention during deletion to preserve data, though this may require manual cleanup later.
+   - Alternatively, you can leave them undeleted, though that may require manual cleanup later.

 ### Using Terraform